Generic selectors

 Estadio Azteca renovation: Key 2026 World Cup stadium development

-Known for hosting two historic World Cup finals, the legendary venue is being modernised through the Estadio Azteca renovation project to meet FIFA's latest standards while preserving its rich football heritage.
+Estadio Azteca, which has previously hosted historic World Cup finals, is being modernised through the Estadio Azteca renovation project to meet FIFA's latest standards ahead of the tournament.
+The venue will be ready in early 2026.

 The renovation includes structural upgrades, improved fan facilities, and a revamped hybrid pitch designed to deliver a world-class matchday experience.